-While the space economy heavily relies on satellites and their accessories, the upstream satellite industry specifically focuses on manufacturing, launching, and maintaining these satellites in space.
-As downstream industry demands evolve, so will the maintenance requirements for these satellites.
+The upstream satellite industry specifically focuses on manufacturing, launching and maintaining satellites in space and as downstream industry demands continue to evolve, so will the maintenance requirements for these satellites.

-In manufacturing, the industry has innovated through High Throughput Satellites (HTS), Very High Throughput Satellites (VHTS), software-defined payloads, smallsats, and Low Earth Orbit (LEO) constellations.
-These developments support mass production and demand but require new ground segment infrastructure to develop in tandem.
+The industry has successfully innovated in manufacturing with High Throughput Satellites (HTS), Very High Throughput Satellites (VHTS), software-defined payloads, smallsats, and Low Earth Orbit (LEO) constellations.
+However, to support mass production and demand, new ground segment infrastructure is needed to develop them in tandem.

-In response, there is a rise in flat panel antenna manufacturers and ESA investments in electronically steerable antenna solutions in the ground segment.
-These advancements are essential for backing the upcoming Non-Geostationary Satellite Orbit (NGSO) constellations, mainly fuelled by broadband applications.
+Subsequently, there is a rise in flat panel antenna manufacturers and ESA investments in electronically steerable antenna solutions in the ground segment.
+These advances are essential for the upcoming Non-Geostationary Satellite Orbit (NGOS) constellations, primarily fuelled by broadband applications.

-The satcom industry’s shifts showcase its ability to adapt to new market realities and technological possibilities, paving the way for ongoing innovation and efficiency in global communications.
+These shifts in the satcom industry demonstrate its ability to adapt to new market realities and technological possibilities, paving the way for ongoing innovation and efficiency in global communications.

 Join our newsletter to never miss new reports!